GrigLars/command_line_fu/README.md

     # -session optional       pam_kwallet.so auto_start
     # -session optional       pam_kwallet5.so auto_start

 When you restart, those boxes go away.
-I am not sure what this will do when you USE kwallet and its subsystem, but that wasn't my problem.
+I am not sure what this will do when you USE kwallet and its subsystem (probably nothing good), but that wasn't my problem.

 #### Something I learned about k3b files

 I had a project that I had saved in multiple k3b files.
 Years and years went by.
-Then, for reasons that I don't know you well enough to go into (whale biologist) I had to see what files were saved and recreate burning audio CDs from them.
+I had to see what files were saved and recreate burning audio CDs from them.
 First, I had to find CD blanks.
 But the next thing was "what the heck are k3b file data stored as?"
 I went through a lot of research, and found they are just zipped files with metadata in an XML format stored in them as "maindata.xml."
-I had to install the xsltproc and figure out the stylesheet to decode it (included in thius repo).
+I had to install the xsltproc and figure out the stylesheet to decode it (included in this repo).
 This is imperfect, but it works.
 I found out what files they had, and was able to recreate them in K3B or another burner program.

     for foo in $(ls *.k3b); do
       unzip -p $foo maindata.xml > "$foo.xml"